Huegoxaga/notes/java/README.md

 - `pool.shutdownNow()` attempts to terminate the pool
 - `pool.isTerminated()` returns true if terminated
 - `pool.isShutdown()` returns true if shutdown

+### Future

+- It is a class that helps return a result in the future
+- A future object will be returned when the `call()` method of a callable class is called
+  - Runnable class differs from callable by not returning anything when is executed, and runnable uses `run()` while callable uses `call()`

+#### Future Methods

+- `f.get()` retrieves the result.
+Blocks if asynchronous task is not complete
+- `f.cancel()` Cancels the asynchronous task
+- `f.isCancelled()` Checks to see if the task was cancelled
+- `f.isDone()` Checks to see if the task was completed

+### Semaphore

+- It's a signaling mechanism that allows multiple threads to use and share
+- Types of Semaphores:
+  - Counting Semaphore - counter can be any positive value, and 0 represents no more resources available
+  - Bounded Semaphores - a counting semaphore with upper limit
+  - Timed Semaphores - allows a thread to run for a specified period of time
+  - Binary Semaphores - a counting semaphores that only accepts only 0 or 1
+- In a producer and consumer pattern, producer can have a semaphore to check if queue or buffer is full, and consumer can have one semaphore to check if there is message in queue or buffer
+- `public static Semaphore sem= new Semaphore(count);` create a semaphore with a certain total count (permits)
+- `sem.acquire();` reduce the count by 1, if count is already zero, it blocks until the count goes back to at least 1
+  - `acquire()` can act like `lock()` when it is a binary lock
+- `sem.release()` increase the count
+  - If a thread that acquired once and then get interruptted, the count increase as well
+- `sem.availablePermits()` returns the number of available permits

+### CyclicBarrier

+- It creates a sync point for a certain number of threads
+- it can be re-used after the waiting threads are released
+- `private static CyclicBarrier barrier = new CyclicBarrier(threadNum);` - It takes a single integer that denotes the number of threads that need to call the `await()` method on the barrier instance to signify reaching the common execution point
+- `barrier.await()` the thread calls this method to line up at the sync point
+- `barrier.reset()` resets the barrier before reuse
+- `barrier.getNumberWaiting()` returns the number of parties currently waiting at the barrier
+- `barrier.getParties()` returns the number of parties required to trip this barrier

 ## Runtime